LyubomirT/poem-autosuggestion/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you have ideas for improvements or want to add new features, please create a pull request.
+If you have ideas for improvements or want to add new features, please create a pull request, or start an issue.

 ## License